eahrold/Printer-Installer/README.md

 once you have create your printer.plist,
 just drop it on your webserver where ever you like,

-then do on the client
+###you can set the client preference file either through a config profile, MCX, or a defaults write
+it only takes on key, 'server'

  	$ defaults write /Library/Preferences/edu.loyno.smc.Printer-Installer server http://path.to.your.serve/pathto/printers

-_*  notice don't put the .plist at the end of "printers"_
+_*  notice don't put the .plist at the end of "printers" -- eventually I plan on writting a server side component and this will make for backwards compatibility _